localhost/NinjaTracker/readme.txt

   80-BF Transpose downwards
   C0-FF Transpose upwards (C0 = zero)

-The combined length of a subtune's all tracks cannot exceed 256 bytes.
+Transpose cannot be followed by loop, and the combined length of a subtune's all tracks cannot exceed 256 bytes.

 A subtune that plays only once can be realized by playing a silent pattern (with just a long keyoff note) last and looping to it indefinitely.

 3.2 Pattern data

 A pattern consists of four columns.
 From left to right they are:

   Note/Keyoff/Keyon
   Command number 01-7F, or legato 81-FF
   Duration (using decimal notation)
   Command name (not editable)